Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 Commander Struther Felmont and the Dwendalian soldiers at the fort have grown callous and cruel under the leadership of Imperial Inquisitor [Parson Pellinost](https://www.dndbeyond.com/monsters/parson-pellinost), who conducts deranged experiments on the humanoids of the marsh with an unsavory and sadistic application of divine magic.
 The guards of Fort Venture engage in defense, training, and patrol work in eight-hour shifts.
 Few of those guards respect Pellinost, but all obey him for fear of strict retribution.

-The party’s travel time from [[Urzin]] to Fort Venture determines whether the goblin warlock [Bol’bara](https://www.dndbeyond.com/monsters/bolbara) is still a prisoner of the empire or has become an unfettered vessel of demonic possession and torn the fort apart.
+The party’s travel time from [[Urzin]] to Fort Venture determines whether the [[Goblinkin|goblin]] warlock [Bol’bara](https://www.dndbeyond.com/monsters/bolbara) is still a prisoner of the empire or has become an unfettered vessel of demonic possession and torn the fort apart.
 After three days of torture and experimentation, Parson Pellinost triggers Bol’bara’s full demonic possession—making her powerful enough to kill the inquisitor and escape captivity.

 If the characters spend the minimum three days traversing the marsh and enter Fort Venture at once, they can either prevent the second phase of Bol’bara’s possession or become witness to it.
 With or without the party’s intervention, once Bol’bara enters the second phase of her possession, she plots a return to [[Urzin]] and attempts to destroy anyone and anything in her way.